Blue Balance Acupuncture

 Take a Chill Pill: the PNS

 Our parasympathetic nervous system may be referred to as our ‘rest and digest’ mode.
 Without constant threats we can relax.
 Bring on the calm feelings and allow your body to process food, heal tissues and just generally be great at being a body!
-Truly I think the human body Is amazing!
+Truly I think the human body is AMAZING!
 It will heal itself given the right conditions.
+And you get to choose those conditions 🙂

 Measuring the Balance: HRV